User Enrollment Options

 - Enrollment Invitation: Send an enrollment invitation or invitation URL to users.
 Enrollment invitations and URLs aren’t available for Windows devices.

 - Enterprise: Another option for device enrollment is through an Apple Deployment Program and Google Android Enterprise.
 Through each of these programs, you can purchase devices that are pre-configured and ready for employees to use.
-For more information, see Apple Deployment Program articles in Apple Support and Google Android Enterprise documentation on the Android Enterprise website.
+For more information, see the Apple Deployment Program articles in Apple Support and Google Android Enterprise documentation on the Android Enterprise website.

 If you choose to use the enrollment invitation method, you can: